zxc916684603/ecs/intl.en-US/Product Introduction/Regions and zones.md

     -   If your company is located in Beijing, choose the **China North 2** region for the ECS instance you have purchased.
     -   If your company is located in Guangdong, choose the **China South 1** region for the ECS instance you have purchased.
     **Note:** The communications administrations in different provinces, autonomous regions, and municipalities have different approval requirements for business license filing.
 In case of any change, the information published on the business license filing website of your local administration prevails.
-For the different approval requirements, see [provincial communications administrations](../../../../reseller.en-US/ICP Filing Procedures/ICP Commercial License filing links.md#).

 ## Zones {#section_gfh_z5k_xdb .section}